binaryphile/binaryphile.com/posts/upgrading-spree-from-1-2-to-1-3.md

 the new git repo when you deploy.

-: Still on the production machine, go to the `/data/spree/shared/log` directory and run `tail -f unicorn-error.log`.
+: Still on the production machine, go to the `/data/spree/shared/log` directory and run `tail -f unicorn.stderror.log`.
 You'll want to watch for any problems which occur when you run the deploy.

 : Finally, on your development machine, run `cap deploy` and cross your fingers.
 If all goes well, you've finished your upgrade.
 Test the